 Mission Commanders for Air Force aircraft are these officers.
 This requires them to manage a mission while also remaining aware of the air battle area.
 These officers are in constant contact with pilots and are frequently in charge of navigation and weapons systems.
 A Combat Systems Officer assists with mission planning as well as assisting pilots in effectively communicating and reacting to threats.

 CSOs may perform reconnaissance and electronic warfare in addition to assisting the pilot with critical mission management tasks.
-These tasks usually necessitate the use of sophisticated devices such as radio jamming equipment and digital photography equipment the officer.
-These tools can be used Combat Systems Officers to gather valuable intelligence about an area or to prevent an enemy force from communicating.
+These tasks usually necessitate the use of sophisticated devices such as radio jamming equipment and digital photography equipment by the officer.
+These tools can be used by Combat Systems Officers to gather valuable intelligence about an area or to prevent an enemy force from communicating.

 CSOs, like all other Air Force officers, must have a four-year degree from an accredited college or university.
 Individuals must also complete a training program that teaches them how to carry themselves in a military environment and how to lead others.
 Officers interested in becoming CSOs must also meet stringent intellectual and physical requirements in order to be eligible for air crew duty.